ComputBiophys/CTGoMartini/Tutorial/GlnBP/prepared/README.md

 ## Tutorial

-In this section, we will utilize GlnBP as an example to illustrate the capability of the Multiple-basin Gō-Martini method in sampling conformational transition pathways.
+In this section, we will utilize GlnBP as an example to illustrate the capability of the Multiple-basin Gō-Martini method in sampling conformational transitions.
 In brief, we first generate the multiple-basin Gō-Martini model of open- and closed-state GlnBP.
 Subsequently, we perform a coarse-grained MD simulation with OpenMM.
 For convenience, all the necessary files used within this tutorial are supplied.

 (1) Preprocess PDB files (PDB code: 1GGG and 1WDN) for the open- and closed-state GlnBP.
 Water around the proteins should be removed and residues of proteins should be trimmed to have the same length.
 In this case, we reserve residues 5-224 of GlnBP.